Codecademy/docs/content/html/concepts/tags/button.md

 - `autofocus` will make the button automatically focused on the page
 - `disabled` will make the button unusable
 - `type` sets the intended behavior of the button, with common values below:
-  - `submit`: this button should submit the form it is a part of
+  - `submit`: This button should submit the form it is a part of
-  - `reset`: this button should reset the values in the form it is a part of
+  - `reset`: This button should reset the values in the form it is a part of
-  - `button`: this button should neither submit nor reset the form it is a part of
+  - `button`: This button should neither submit nor reset the form it is a part of

 ## Example